rocky-linux/documentation/docs/guides/custom-linux-kernel.md

     !!!
 TIP

         The footprint (size) of the kernel modules installed via “make modules_install” can end up getting pretty large because the modules include debugging symbols.
-As a result you could easily end up with a `/lib/modules/5.16.9-custom/` directory that is close to  5GB in size!
+As a result, you could easily end up with a `/lib/modules/5.16.9-custom/` directory that is close to  5GB in size!

         For this guide we avoid this large size by including the INSTALL_MOD_STRIP=1 option in our make modules_install invocation.
 You can reduce the total size by orders of magnitude (For example - less than 200 MB!!) by stripping away these debugging symbols.